 AWS Audit Manager helps you continuously audit your AWS usage to simplify how you assess risk and compliance with regulations and industry standards.
 Audit Manager makes it easier to assess if your policies, procedures, and activities, also known as controls, are operating effectively.
 Audit Manager offers prebuilt frameworks with controls that are mapped to common industry standards and regulations, full customization of frameworks and controls, and automated collection and organization of evidence from your AWS usage as defined by each control requirement.
 When it is time for an audit, AWS Audit Manager helps you manage stakeholder reviews of your controls and enables you to build audit-ready reports with much less manual effort.

 AWS Audit Manager offers prebuilt frameworks that cover a range of compliance standards, and they are developed with AWS best practices in mind.
 These frameworks help map your AWS resources to the requirements for industry standards and regulations.
-Prebuilt frameworks in AWS Audit Manager include AWS Control Tower, AWS License Manager, AWS Operational Best Practices (OBP), CIS Benchmark for CIS AWS Foundations Benchmark v1.2.0, Level 1 & 2; CIS Controls v7.1 Implementation Group 1, FedRAMP Moderate Baseline by Allgress, the General Data Protection Regulation (GDPR), GxP 21 CFR part 11, the Health Insurance Privacy and Portability Act (HIPAA), HITRUST v9.4 Level 1, the Payment Card Industry Data Security Standard (PCI DSS) v3.2.1, the Service Organization Control 2 (SOC 2), and an AWS Audit Manager Sample Framework.
+Examples of prebuilt frameworks in AWS Audit Manager include AWS Control Tower, AWS License Manager, CIS AWS Foundations Benchmark 1.2.0 & 1.3.0, CIS Controls v7.1 Implementation Group 1, FedRAMP Moderate Baseline by Allgress, the General Data Protection Regulation (GDPR), GxP 21 CFR part 11, the Health Insurance Portability and Accountability Act (HIPAA), HITRUST v9.4 Level 1, the Payment Card Industry Data Security Standard (PCI DSS) v3.2.1, the Service Organization Control 2 (SOC 2), and NIST 800-53 (Rev 5).
+Refer to the full list of supported frameworks in AWS Audit Manager documentation.

 Custom frameworks and controls